Starting again

 In my younger days I probably got spanked every day.
 Most days I deserved it, the others I’m sure were for evil deeds that I thought I had gotten away with.

 Everyone in a couple of square miles was considered a neighbor.
-At Halloween you have better hit every house or someone’s feeling were hurt.
+At Halloween you had better hit every house or someone’s feeling were hurt.
 Nobodies land was littered with “No Trespassing or NO Hunting” signs.
 Didn’t need them, we knew where we could hunt and where not to.
 We respected others property.

 Just thoughts